 Now that you have chosen the audience your ad will target, let's tackle the next step: creating your ad.
 For the sake of this guide, we will assume this is a "Traffic" campaign.
 We'll go through all of the parts of this page, from choosing a creative to go in your ad, to choosing your ad format and other details needed to prepare your campaign.

 Let's focus first on the top of the screen:

 From the left of the bar, we have five buttons:

-- The third button give you the option to search for an existing post by its URL.
-You can also filter them by Instagram eligibility and whether or not it is published, or filter posts that have already been published or not!
+- The third button gives you the option to search for an existing post by its URL/ID

-- The fourth button will allow you to display your creatives information (links, copys, headlines, etc) instead of the preview
+- The fourth button will allow you to display your creatives information (link, copy, headline, etc) instead of the preview

 Let's look at the bulk of the page now: